Why some drivers always have a clean car interior — and the simple habits behind it

 The dashboard collects dust quickly and can make the car appear dirty, especially if you drive with the windows open.
 Using a microfiber cloth is the best way to pick up dust without leaving streaks.
 You can use a dashboard cleaner to protect surfaces from fading.
 If needed, small vents and buttons can be cleaned with a soft-bristle brush.
 Another option is a vacuum attachment that works well for hard-to-reach areas.

 Leather seats need special care to prevent drying and cracking.
-Using the right (like a pH-balanced) cleaner keeps the material soft and free from damage.
+Using the right product, such as a pH-balanced cleaner, keeps the material soft and free of damage.
 First, use a damp microfiber cloth to remove dirt before applying the cleaner.
-Then, you can let the seats air dry naturally to maintain their quality.
+Then let the seats air dry naturally to maintain their quality.
 A good leather conditioner provides extra protection against wear and tear, and your seats will last much longer.

 If you have pets, then you will find their hair on the mats and seats.
 These hairs give the car interior a really untidy look.
 A rubber brush or pet hair remover lifts hair from fabric easily.
 Vacuuming with a strong suction attachment helps clear up loose fur.
 For stubborn areas, lightly dampening the brush picks up more hair.
 Seat covers make cleaning easier for pet owners.
 Keeping a lint roller in the car helps remove stray hairs quickly.
 Regularly brushing pets before car rides reduces the amount of hair left behind.